stanmaz/BBOalert/README.md

 BBOalert converts BSS data internally to the BBOalert native format.
 Vulnerability-dependent calls are supported (@n or @v tag in the optnion name).
 Seat-dependent openings are set in separate optional blocks (@1 @2 @3 or @4 tag in the option name).

 The 'Export' button will write the converted data to the clipboard.
 You can paste it into the text editor and use it as a starting point for further modifications.
 Another possible scenario is to keep importing the original BSS file and to create an overriding code (in BBOalert native format) in a separate file to be appended later ('Append' button).

+## Release notes

+### Version 2.10

+Bug 2.9/1 - long explanation text split by # character is now correctly displayed on first and subsequent usages

+Enhancement : the chat message part of long explanation text is automatically sent when the bid is confirmed (OK button of the bidding box)

+Enhancement : Multiline support for chat message shortcuts : \n in the shortcut text sill split the whole message and each part will be sent immediately